ezralazuardy/cats/README.md

 ## 📤 Upload to Arduino Board

-Open PlatformIO CLI and connect your Arduino board to PC, then run:
+Open PlatformIO Core CLI and connect your Arduino board to PC, then run:

 ```
 pio run --target upload